programble/keyloog/README.md

     Usage: keyloog [OPTION]...
 [FILE]

-      -f, --follow          output keypress statistics as they update -d, --daemonize       run in the background
+      -d, --daemonize       run in the background
       -p, --pid-file=FILE   write PID to FILE
       -h, --help            display this help and exit